 - Not a single individual who lays eyes on this man has anything but contempt for him.
 His subordinates despise and fear him, his superiors think he's a joke, and the scientists sent to clean up his mess ultimately feel he's a reckless jackass who very nearly destroyed half of Europe at the mere promise of a promotion.
 And that's before we get into his abuse of his workers and the blatant lying.
-On the flip-side, the audience hasn't loathed an HBO character this much since Joffrey Baratheon.
+The audience hasn't been encouraged to loath an HBO character this strongly since Joffrey Baratheon.
 It's a testament to Paul Ritter's fantastic performance.

 - Deconstructed.
-As despicable as he genuinely is, as Legasov notes above, the existence of a Hate Sink allows people to ignore the systemic issues that were also responsible.
+As despicable as he genuinely is, as Legasov notes in his memoirs, the existence of a Hate Sink allows people to ignore the systemic issues that were also responsible.

 - Historical Villain Upgrade: The real Dyatlov was most certainly a nasty piece of work who never took responsibility for his role in the disaster and wasn't a pleasant guy to work under.
-With that said, his major Kick the Dog moment—blaming Akimov and Toptunov for the disaster during his trial—goes against what really happened: Dyatlov adamantly insisted that Akimov and Toptunov were entirely blameless, that they only ever did what was instructed of them (and as best as they could with what they had), and that the flaws in the reactor designs caused their deaths.
+With that said, his major Kick the Dog moment — blaming Akimov and Toptunov for the disaster during his trial—goes against what really happened: Dyatlov adamantly insisted that Akimov and Toptunov were entirely blameless, that they only ever did what was instructed of them (and as best as they could with what they had), and that the flaws in the reactor designs caused their deaths.
 He even sent a letter to Toptunov's family, expressing condolences for his death and stating that he was an effective worker.
 While he never took any responsibility for his role in the disaster, the real Dyatlov squarely blamed the incident on the RBMK's design flaws, which were very real, instead of sticking by the propaganda and insisting the RBMK reactor couldn't explode to the bitter end.

-- Hoist by His Own Petard: Zig Zagged.
+- Hoist by His Own Petard: Zig-Zagged.
 In the first episode, he is asked to go to see the core himself and report what he finds after insisting the core is still there, only to vomit and be taken out of the room, leaving Sitnikov to do it instead.
-Then he's one of the people who is severely ill due to radiation, but he survives while many others do not.
-In the end, he gets put in a labor camp and his eventual death much later is ultimately due to the radiation, though.
+Then he's one of the people who are severely ill due to radiation, but he survives while many others do not.
+In the end, though, he gets put in a labor camp and his eventual death much later is ultimately due to the radiation.

-- Implausible Deniability: Dyatlov denies that Sitnikov saw graphite despite Dyatlov having seen the graphite himself.
+- Implausible Deniability: Dyatlov denies that Sitnikov saw graphite despite having seen the graphite himself.

-- I Reject Your Reality: Dyatlov refuses to accept that the core has exploded.
-Even after multiple eyewitnesses tell him so and even after he has, in fact, seen it with his own eyes.
+- I Reject Your Reality: Dyatlov refuses to accept that the core has exploded, even after multiple eyewitnesses tell him so.
 He's so deep in denial that he then proceeds to send men to their deaths enacting containment protocols which are futile because there is nothing left to contain, misleads his direct superiors about what's happening, and outright screams in the face of one of his subordinates when his version of events contradicts what's happening in front of them.
-Given an absurd callback in Episode 4, after months have passed and Dyatlov is in the hospital, after barely surviving severe radiation poisoning.
-When Ulana starts her interview, he somehow finds it in himself to shoot back, "How do you even know there was an explosion?!"...and in response, Ulana shows him an aerial photo of a massive hole in the side of the reactor building.
+Given an absurd callback in Episode 4, after months have passed and Dyatlov is in the hospital, having barely survived severe radiation poisoning.
+When Khomyuk starts her interview, he somehow finds it in himself to shoot back, "How do I even know it exploded?"
+In response, Khomyuk shows him an aerial photo of a massive hole in the side of the reactor building.
 He just glares at her.
-It's not clear if even he really believed there was no explosion — or if the Soviet mentality of denying any fault is just that deeply ingrained into him that it's a reflex response.
+It's not clear if even he really believes there was no explosion—or if the Soviet mentality of denying any fault is just so deeply ingrained into him that it's a reflex response.

-- Karma Houdini Warranty: He survived the accident and was released from prison in 1990 before dying of multiple organ failure from radiation in 1995.
+- Karma Houdini Warranty: He survived the accident and was released from prison in 1990, but died of multiple organ failure from radiation exposure in 1995.

 - Kick the Dog: Tells Khomyuk that Akimov and Toptunov are to blame for everything that went wrong in the control room.
 This is after they are both dead, which is entirely his fault.

-- Know-Nothing Know-It-All: Dyatlov presents himself as a genius of nuclear reactors who's forced to work with incompetent fools who keep trying to follow the stupid protocols, deliberately messing up his test.
+- Know-Nothing Know-It-All: Dyatlov presents himself as a genius of nuclear reactors who is forced to work with incompetent fools who keep trying to follow the stupid protocols, deliberately messing up his test.
 In everyone else's reality however, he has very little idea of what's actually going on inside the reactor core and his behaviour is suicidally reckless.
-For example, he thinks that a background radiation level of 3.6 roentgen per hour is acceptable while refusing to consider it could be higher since the dosimeter only goes that high, and the glowing air above the reactor is from the Cherenkov effect.
-A sleepy Legasov, on the other hand, notes that 3.6 roentgen means the situation is much worse than everyone realizes, and he needs only one look to know the glowing air is from the extreme radiation ionizing the air's electrons (and then de-ionizing, with the energy released as photons in the blue wavelength) while the Cherenkov effect applies to underwater reactors only.
+For example, he thinks that a background radiation level of 3.6 roentgen per hour is acceptable (it is still dangerous) while refusing to consider it could be higher since the dosimeter only goes that high, and the glowing air above the reactor is from the Cherenkov effect (which produces only a vague glow).

 - Never My Fault: Dyatlov might as well be the poster child for this trope.
 On top of his absurd denial that the explosion even happened, he tries to pin the disaster on Toptunov and Akimov during the immediate aftermath, his questioning, and trial.
-In Real Life, it was the USSR officials who tried to pin the disaster on Toptunov and Akimov while Diatlov insisted during the trial they only did what he ordered them, and after his release from custody, Dyatlov wrote a book absolving his staff of blame for the tragedy — but he was likely still trying to cover his own ass in practice using the by-then publicized flaws in the RBMK reactor.
+In Real Life, it was the USSR officials who tried to pin the disaster on Toptunov and Akimov while Diatlov insisted during the trial they only did what he ordered them, and after his release from custody, Dyatlov wrote a book absolving his staff of blame for the tragedy.

 - Outliving One's Offspring: Though it was left out from the final product, his son died from leukemia as in real life.

 - Pointy-Haired Boss: Dyatlov is a rare Played for Drama version.
 He is stubborn, tyrannical, and completely in denial about the consequences of his actions, so he just keeps making everything worse and sending people to their deaths.
 He even refuses to believe that there's graphite on the ground when he himself saw it, and has the audacity to question the explosion of the reactor until he is presented photographic evidence months later.
 Truth in television to a point, as Dyatlov was definitely a Bad Boss in real life and did threat some power plant workers with job terminations if they did not proceed with the test.
-However, in Real Life not once did he pin the accident on his staff -insisting they were only following his orders- and to the end of his life Dyatlov blamed the accident and its aftermath on everyone but himself.
+However, in Real Life not once did he pin the accident on his staff -insisting they were only following his orders- and to the end of his life Dyatlov blamed the accident and its aftermath on the flaws of the reactor.